vdz/movie-buff/README.md

 ### Styling
 It is tempting to use Tailwind CSS for styling and the amazingly convenient shadcn/ui, however I detest how it bloats the JSX, and it is not good maintainability practice.
 Also it might encorage frontend devs to forget CSS, that is super poverful — So I've used `styled-components` and wrote the CSS myself, and used Ant Design components.

-## Going over the code
-Just start the the very top `src` folder.
-Take in the folder structure, then find there 2 files:

-* `main.tsx` - this is the entry point of the app
-* `router.tsx` - you'll see there top level components

-And just go down which ever path you'll like from the router.

-### Folder structure
- — `components` - React components
- — `store` - state management for data entities like titles, users, etc.
- — `layouts` - for "pages" (React components)
- — `lib` - for utility functions
- — `mocks` - for mock data
- — `styles` - for default CSS

-## Remarks
+## Final remarks
 This was a large-ish task, so I cut corners trying to save time.
 No tests for example.
-I left comments in the code to explain some of the decisions.
+I left comments in the code to explain some of the decisions I'd made.

-Also some of the code that is repeated handled in a non-consistent way simply because I wanted to show different possible approaches.
+Also some of the code that is repeated handled in a non-consistent way simply because I wanted to show different possible approaches (mentioned in the comments).

 This code wasn't written by AI, but I have worked with AI a lot to help me with the mockes, and other relevant queries.